Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0003-record-component-manager.md

 It will be quite difficult to have a totally "general" `ComponentManager`.

-Many of the properties are not specific to a `Component` but maye require access to "external" information present in the `Reactor` or other `Component`s.
+Many of the properties are not specific to a `Component` but may require access to "external" information present in the `Reactor` or other `Component`s.

 ## Decision